2015 “Giving Your Time and Talent” Brochure

 Pray for our church, our community, and for individuals with special requests – you may email prayer requests to Agape.

 Rotation of parishioners bake and offer bread for use in the Divine Liturgy.
 An annual baking workshop (check fall newsletter or November calendar for time/date) allows new members to learn the craft and experienced bakers to practice in a group setting.
-(Schedule)
+(See “Ministry Schedules” at the top of the page)

 Monthly gatherings to work on quilt for annual benevolence fund benefit and other projects for charity.